datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

     # Check if the handler 'argparse' is registered to the 'argument' interface
     handler.registered('argument', 'argparse')

-It is important to note that handlers are stored in backend.handlers as uninstantiated objects.
+It is important to note that handlers are stored in backend.__handlers__ as uninstantiated objects.
 Meaning you must instantiate them after retrieval like so: